SpotifyXP/SpotifyXP/README.md

 ## Usage

 Follow the steps under 'Getting Started' and then login with your Email and Password.
 Then just listen to music

+## Stuck on "Creating API..."?

+First, Delete all contents of SpotifyXP, which is the SpotifyXP folder Second, re-install SpotifyXP.
+You may need to re-download the **SpotifyXP.jar** file. (#install) After re-installing SpotifyXP, you should now be able to listen to music.

 ## Compiling